 - Measure your work and document results to inform your strategy and your leadership team.

-An employee communications strategy template is a document with sections that walk you through the must-haves for any internal communications project.
+An internal communications strategy template is a document with sections that walk you through the must-haves for any internal communications project.
 The template will help you stay focused on:

 - Why the project is important.